visermort/typimultiinput/README.md

 #### Usage

-1. There is sample config "advantages" in /config/multiinput.php.
+1. There is sample configuration named "advantages" in /config/multiinput.php.

    Make your configurations here.

-2. Make field in table by migration.
+2. Create field in table by migration.

    ````
    Schema::table('products', function (Blueprint $table) {